Arrowtown Chinese Settlement

-The Arrowtown Chinese Settlement is a heritage listed, historic village located in Arrowtown, New Zealand, which was set up by Chinese people during the Otago gold rush of the 1860s.
-The settlement is sometimes referred to as a village and has been restored and is now a common tourist attraction.
+The Arrowtown Chinese Settlement is a heritage listed, historic village located in Arrowtown, New Zealand, which was set up by Chinese people during the Otago gold rush of the 1860s. settlement is sometimes referred to as a village and has been restored and is now a common tourist attraction.
 It is close to Arrowtown on the banks of Bush Creek which is a tributary of the Arrow River.